peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  this message.
 * `Message AddInline​(java.io.InputStream inputStream,
          MediaType mediaType)`<br>
- Adds an inline body part to this message in the form of data from // /the given readable stream, and with the given media type.
+ Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type.
 * `Message AddInline​(java.io.InputStream inputStream,
          MediaType mediaType,
          java.lang.String filename)`<br>